alex-alina/dinner-planner-client/README.md

 #### The MPV includes the following features:
 * Sign in/Log in page: helps the user create a secured user account that offers access to a personal weekly meal planner and a personalized shopping list.
 * Meal Planner Page: displays a personal planner that starts with seven random recipes (retrieved from a PosgreSQL database run on Heroku's servers).
-* Each recipe presents the ingredients calculated for the entire household (for children only half of the adult amount is calculated)
+* Each recipe presents the ingredients calculated for the entire household (for children only half of the adult amount is calculated).
 * Change recipe button: gives the user the option to change a recipe from the planner with another one from the recipes' list.
 * Add to (shopping) list button: creates a shopping list by either adding the ingredients for all recipes at once **or** for one recipe at a time.
 * Shopping cart button: displays the shopping list.
 * Print / Clear buttons: help the user to print or clear the shopping list.
-* Log out button: redirects the user to the Log in page
+* Log out button: redirects the user to the Log in page.

 #### Out of scope for this MVP: